amaranth-lang/rfcs/text/0002-interfaces.md

       - a warning may be emitted if the `.shape` of the member and the `.shape()` of `object.attr` are not equal
     - if the member is an interface, the attribute value must be compatible with the signature of the member
     - if the member's `dimensions` are `(p, q, ...)`, the requirements below hold instead for every result of indexing the attribute value with `[i][j]...` where `i in range(p)`, `j in range(q)`, ...
   * `signature.members.create()` creates a dictionary of members from it.
-This is a helper method that is essentially the part of `create()` that subclasses are unlikely to need to override.
+This is a helper method for the common part of `signature.create()`.
 For every member of the signature, the dictionary contains a value equal to:
     * If the member is a port, `Signal(member.shape, reset=member.reset)`.
     * If the member is a signature, `member.signature.create()` for `Out` members, and `member.signature.flip().create()` for `In` members.
   * `signature.create()` creates an interface object from this signature.
 To do this, it creates a fresh `object()` and replaces its dictionary with the result of `signature.members.create()`.
 This method is expected to be routinely overridden in `Signature` subclasses to perform actions specific to a particular signature.